- Call for tenders by the Open Data Institute (ODI)

 - the costing should be at activity level, but feel free to provide more detail

-- a writing sample of a similar research report or impact study
+- a writing sample of a similar research report or modelling study

 If you have any questions about the tender, please contact [email protected] quoting the tender reference.
 The ODI reserves the right to make both anonymised questions and answers public or shared with other organisations having stated their interest.